roblav96/ios-runtime-docs/types/C-Global-Variables.md

 }
 ```

-## Anonymous Enums
+## Enums Members
-The members of [anonymous enums](C-Enums.md) are exposed as global variables in JavaScript similar to C variables.
+The members of [enums](C-Enums.md) are exposed as global variables in JavaScript similar to C variables.